cboppert/motd/README.md

 # Message of the Day

 A script to display a new random tmux or vim tip at each terminal login

+## Install
+To use this simply append

+    if [ -e $HOME/workspace/motd/motd.sh ]
+    then
+        bash $HOME/workspace/motd/motd.sh
+    fi

+to your .bashrc or .zshrc (or other shell configuration file which is executed on terminal login).
+New terminals will display a message with a ViM or TMUX tip